 Fall Organizing Outdoors:

-Outdoor Furniture
+Gardening, Lawn Equipment, and Outdoor Furniture

+First, winterize mowers and other motor-driven equipment and clean and properly store tools.
 Clean outdoor furniture and ensure it’s properly stored to protect it from the elements.

 Irrigation Systems, Outdoor Faucets, and Water Features

-When water freezes, it expands, causing burst pipes, faucets, and hoses if left unattended.
-If you’re fortunate enough to have an irrigation system, you must winterize it in colder climates.
-We recommend calling a professional to perform this task annually, as errors can be costly.
 Before the first freeze, disconnect and drain the hoses from outdoor faucets.
 Store the hoses inside the garage, basement, or shed.
-Use a faucet cover as an extra layer of protection for outdoor faucets.
-If you have a birdbath and plan to leave it out all winter, ensure a heating element is properly installed and safely connected to a power source.
+Then, use a faucet cover as an extra layer of protection for outdoor faucets.
+If you have a birdbath and plan to leave it out all winter, use a heating element that is properly installed and safely connected to a power source.

 Gutters and Downspouts